rainerkukk1/OnlineShopping/README.md

-# Refactoring - car rental company price calculator
+# Testing - Online Shopping

-The task is to refactor the program code so that it meets clean code standards and follows all business requirements.
+The task is to write test to the program code so that it meets all business requirements.

 # How to get the project